(Photo: Getty Images)

 Fall is for running fast, right?
 It’s the season when the biggest races usually take place and the cooler weather inspires us to get out the door to train.

-We asked three expert coaches to recommend their favorite fall speed workouts for the 10K, half marathon, and marathon.
+We asked three expert women coaches to recommend their favorite fall speed workouts for the 10K, half marathon, and marathon.
 These are the time-tested sessions that lead their athletes to personal bests and more efficient running.
 Try them out as you increase your autumn intensity.

 Coach: Chelsea Renee France, University of Maryland assistant cross-country/track and field coach